junxit/us-congress-bills-112/metadata.md

 - 2011-03-14 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 396 - 0 (Roll no. 176). (text: CR H1776)
 - 2011-03-14 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 396 - 0 (Roll no. 176).(text: CR H1776)
 - 2011-03-15 — Received in the Senate.
+- 2011-03-16 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S1768; text as passed Senate: CR S1768)
+- 2011-03-16 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S1768; text as passed Senate: CR S1768)
+- 2011-03-17 — Message on Senate action sent to the House.